FoxRobotLab/catkin_ws/README.md

 You should now have the create dashboard up.
 The "&" symbol runs the dashboard in the background.
 You can then use the current terminal window to run the scripts you want to.

-If the makefile is not yet made properly go into the _catkin ws_ and then run
+If the makefile is not yet made properly go into the _catkin ws_ folder and then run
 ```
 catkin_make
 ```